randyriback/randyriback/README.md

 🌱 I'm Randy Riback (he/him), and I'm a full-stack software developer.

-🔭 I’m currently working on generative sound art and going deeper into full-stack web development @ [the Recurse Center](https://recurse.com).
+🔭 I’m currently working on generative sound art and MIDI controllers for the browser @ [the Recurse Center](https://recurse.com).

 📫 Feel free to check out my <a href="https://randyriback.com">personal website</a> and say hello.